anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Security Requirements
 ---------------------

-:ref:`chapters/chapter02:cloud infrastructure security requirements` and :ref:`chapters/chapter02:security recommendations` gather all requirements and recommendations regarding security topics developed in this chapter.
+The sections :ref:`chapters/chapter02:cloud infrastructure security requirements` and :ref:`chapters/chapter02:security recommendations` gather all the requirements and recommendations regarding security topics developed in this chapter.

 Cloud Infrastructure and VIM Security